 Workloads to build primary muscles of the chest:

 We have explained below the anatomy of the chest.
 Thus to build different muscles of the chest, you can use different workloads and exercises.
 Although the chest’s biggest muscles in the pectoralis major, these exercises can also assist secondary muscles like the deltoids and triceps.
 These includes:

 Standing incline chest press:

 This workload can help to build muscles in the upper portion of the chest.
 To do this exercise set cable pulleys to a high position and grasp their handle while standing in the middle of the cable machine.

 Extend your elbows to make a 45 degrees angle, and position handles by the side of the upper chest.
 Then slowly return to the starting point.

 Flat dumbbell chest press:

-Hold dumbbells in your hands and lie on the bench with your feet on the ground.
+Hold dumbbells and lie on the bench with your feet on the ground.
 Hold dumbbells over your chest.
 Then bend your elbows to move dumbbells downward until they reach the side of your chest.
 Then go back to the starting point.

 Stability ball incline push-ups:

 It’s an exercise for the lower part of the chest and involves core muscles.
 Put the stability ball on the ground and stand facing it.
-Place your hands on the ball with the shoulder-width apart.
+Place your hands on the ball the shoulder-width apart.
 And your feet should be behind your legs.
 Now lower your torso until your chest is about to touch the ball.
 Raise your body and move back to the starting point.